redding/rb/README.md

 ### Using With Pow

-Add a `.ruby-version` file to your project, as well as a `.powrc` file containing the following line (this will make Pow start up your project with the rubie in the version file activated):
+Add a `.ruby-version` file to your project, as well as a `.powrc` file containing the following line (this will make Pow start up your project using the install in the version file):

 ```bash
 source raa